 But even with the best training, Patsy acknowledges that everyone, at one time or another, gets stuck.
 “When you’re designing and can’t get it to work, you have to put it down,” she says.
 “I have learned not to push it, as it just gets worse.
 I put it down, walk away.
 Then when something clicks, I can get back to it.
 And the fun begins.
 It’s like life,” Patsy says.
 “It is difficult, laborious, challenging, rewarding and beautiful.
 Enjoy it.”

 “Wonderful class, far exceeded my expectations, learned more this week than I have in the past two years.”

 “Excellent instruction.
 You handle varied skill levels easily.
 The class was encouraging and motivational.”

 “Patsy did a marvelous job.
 I’ll be back in the near future, what a treat!”

 “Patsy is exceptional, she is a joy to work with, full of enthusiasm, very understanding and helpful.
 Her skills are extraordinary and reflect the professionalism of her work.”

-“Patsy is an awesome teacher. true example of patience.
+“Patsy is an awesome teacher. a true example of patience.
 Her work is superior.
-She is totally willing to share knowledge, supplies and energy.”
+She is totally willing to share knowledge, supplies, and energy.”

 “Outstanding teacher.
 I came with a specific purpose and was opened to a world of possibilities.”